4lefts/decoySchool/src/pages/information.md

 ___
 ## Job Vacancies

-There is currently a vacancy for a FULL TIME, TEMPORARY to work in Key Stage 1 or 2.
+There is currently a vacancy for a FULL TIME, TEMPORARY class teacher to work in Key Stage 1 or 2.

 Closing Date - 12th June 2017, 9:00am.